USEPA/EPATADA/.github/ISSUE_TEMPLATE/bug_report.md

 **Reminders for TADA contributors addressing this issue**

-Bug fixes should include all the following work:

 -   [ ] Create or edit the function/code.

 -   [ ] Document all code using line/inline and/or multi-line/block comments